 ICPPR membership is open to all and no restrictions are placed on participation.
 The steering committee which leads the Bee Protection Group is comprised of equal representation from three sectors, i.e., government, academia and industry.
 All members of the steering committee, participants and working group members of the ICPPR Bee Protection Group act on a voluntary basis and are therefore unpaid for their duties.
 Experts participate in their own name and not as a representative of their professional affiliation.

-The tasks of the Bee Protection Group consist of developing guidance and guidelines on assessing and managing potential risk to bees and pollinators from pesticides and to propose and discuss current and emerging test methods and to organize ring-testing of promising test methods.
+The Bee Protection Group assists and supports ring tests of study protocols and subsequent development guidance documents and test guidelines on assessing and managing potential risk to bees and pollinators from pesticides.
+The Bee Protection Group members propose and discuss current and emerging test methods and organize ring-testing of promising test methods.
 The group aims to provide a platform for the exchange of knowledge on the science and the relevant experience of the scientists involved.

 Current work and cooperative activities